odrakostouseixsou/odrakostouseixsou/README.md

 ### Scope of the Project

-This project compiles and analyzes historical sources, contemporary press reports, and published studies related to the case of Aristidis Pagratidis.
+This project compiles and analyzes historical sources, contemporary press reports, and published studies related to the case of **Aristidis Pagratidis**.
 It also includes a documented interview conducted specifically for this research with lawyer and former state prosecutor **Konstantinos Logothetis**, examining key aspects of the case and its historical context.

 Its purpose is to provide a structured and well-documented reference for researchers, journalists, students, and readers interested in the case.
 All primary content is available in both Greek and English.